Skip to main content

 HR will provide separate information about final pay, accrued leave, benefits and the return of company property.

-If policy or local rules give the employee a right to appeal or request review, explain where to find that process.
-For later employment verification, use a HR response to an employment reference check rather than adding reference details here.
+If company policy or local rules give the employee a right to appeal or request a review, explain how to access that process.
+For later employment verification, use a HR response to an employment reference check rather than including reference details here.

 See appeal wording